cleary/ansible-tidalcycles/README.md

 If you provide a list of samples paths via the variable *custom_sample_paths* in `vars/all.yml`, these will be added to your config.cson for the Sound Browser in the tidalcycles plugin.

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-pulsar

+## emacs
+Install the emacs editor, including the tidal.el plugin for Tidal Cycles.

+Please note, this *will* replace any existing `~/.emacs`, but keep a backup in the same directory, to allow merge/revert.
+This can be excluded with `--skip-tags "config"`

+This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-emacs

 ## neovim
 Install the neovim editor, including the tidal-vim plugin (sans tmux) for Tidal Cycles.